Explore the History of Career Wardrobe

 Career Wardrobe was started by a group of Philadelphia-area women looking to make a positive difference in the lives of women entering the workplace in the community.
-Since 1995, Career Wardrobe has grown from a grassroots organization run solely by volunteers into the nation’s largest community-based organization dedicated to assisting women in successfully transitioning to work by providing professional attire and career skills training.
+Since 1995, Career Wardrobe has grown from a grassroots organization run solely by volunteers into the nation’s largest community-based organization dedicated to assisting anyone in successfully transitioning to work by providing professional attire and career skills training.

 Career Wardrobe milestones and timeline

 Career Wardrobe celebrated Opening Doors for 20 Years, our 20th anniversary.
 We also piloted Make It Work for Men, a program which helps men in transition with dress shirts, ties and belts.

 A new strategic plan was adopted that scaled our programs to serve more unemployed individuals in Philadelphia.
 We also started our Professional Development Certificate, a series of informative and interactive professional and personal development seminars culminating with our first Client Graduation class in November.